ibm-cloud-docs/log-analysis/service-connection.md

 ## Setting up private service endpoints for {{site.data.keyword.la_full_notm}}
 {: #endpoint-setup}

 Private network endpoints support routing services over the {{site.data.keyword.cloud_notm}} private network instead of the public network.

-A private network endpoint provides a unique IP address that is accessible to you without a VPN connection.
+* A private network endpoint provides a unique IP address that is accessible to you without a VPN connection.
+* Private endpoints work between regions offering a global network.
+You can run your applications and services in Dallas, and connect to a LogDNA instance in Sydney with a private endpoint.

 ### Step 1: Enabling your account